We all have situations where we get angry, react and later wonder “was that really Me?” Here I show you why and how to heal anger.

 - Short example of how healing the inner child may help transform how a person shows up

 - A short step-by-step how to you can try yourself to address this in your life.

 Self-love is treating yourself with the same love, kindness and compassion you would extend to others from your most gracious, open and kind heart.
 It is not selfish or narcissistic.
 It is absolutely necessary to help us show up in a healthy state to others.

 So where does this leave us?

 Recently, I have been invited to take part in an online conference about self-love.
 I am so pleased to be one of the speakers interviewed.
 In my coaching-therapy work I am always helping my clients accept and love themselves using heart and mind fusion.
-I will be posting the link to this conference when it becomes available so you may want to get on our mailing list by sending us an e-mail to subject line: mailing list
+I will be posting the link to this conference when it becomes available so you may want to get on our mailing list.

 I hope reading this blog has inspired you to embrace those less perfect parts of you.
 They tell your true story.
 They need your love (heart) and understanding (mind).
 All behaviour is simply energy in motion.
 So whether it’s anger or joy, love or frustration it is all You!
 It is all real.
 Get curious about how you show up.
 Make time and a safe space to develop dialogue with yourself.
 Discover and address the various needs you carry within you.
 Heal and transform what stops you into what will power your success.
 And if you want some help in this process, get in touch through the contact link.